tessel/project/CONTRIBUTING.md

 This guide is for anyone interested in contributing to Tessel.

+## I want to contribute!
+What do I do?
+1. **If you haven't already, get started with your Tessel 2!** Go to the [Tessel 2 start page](http://tessel.github.io/t2-start/) and try it out!
+This should get you set up with using the CLI, connecting to Wifi, and using modules.
+Take note of anything confusing or not-working and make issues for them on [Tessel 2 Start's issue tracker](https://github.com/tessel/t2-start/issues).
+These make great first contributions!

+1. **Get to know the team.** Our primary communication channel is [Slack](https://tessel-slack.herokuapp.com/).
+We recommend downloading the app and keeping it open while you're working on Tessel; it's very useful for asking quick questions.
+Important channels:

+  * #engineering for most of your technical questions
+  * #reviews to ask for a code review
+  * #events-speaking if you're interested in giving conference talks

+1. **Get to know T2's tech stack and repos.** You'll be much more equipped to make meaningful contributions if you read the [Tessel 2 Technical Overview](https://tessel.gitbooks.io/t2-docs/content/debugging/Technical_Overview.html).
+This guide goes over the main repositories, where you can find relevant code and design files, and how the Tessel 2 system architecture works.

+1. **Find a mentor.** On Tessel's slack, make a post in the #community channel and ask for help finding something to work on.
+Alternately, reach out to any [Team Member](https://github.com/tessel/project/blob/master/TEAM.md) via email and ask them if they will help you get started contributing to the Tessel Project.

+1. **Get to know your mentor.** Once you're part of the team and you have a high-level understanding of how Tessel 2 works, get in touch with the person that introduced you to the project and set up a time to chat.
+This informal call will help you understand the current state of the project, where your help is needed most, and how you can get started.

+1. **Do something!** Your mentor can help you find something to work on, or look for the label `contribution-starter` on any Tessel repo.
+Pick something, ask questions, and get started!
+You don't have to completely solve an issue in order to contribute– post anything you learn on the issue in order to help other contributors.

+---
+# Contribution Guidelines

 ## Feature Requests
 To request a change in any components of the Tessel ecosystem such as adding a command line interface option, adding support for various drivers in the kernel, or suggesting a new piece of hardware, please create an RFC.
 Detailed instructions can be found on [the RFC repo](https://github.com/tessel/rfcs).